Taming the Flames: Strategies for Navigating Online Hostility in a Polarized World

-Flaming is basically a very harsh message from one person to another online or via email.
-Social media in particular is completely on fire and if you are an active participant, it would be odd if you have not yet been flamed.
+Flaming is essentially a harsh message from one person to another, typically sent online or via email.
+Social media, in particular, is on fire, and if you are an active participant, it would be odd if you participated and had not yet been flamed.

-You can also get flamed if you participate in a forum, group or discussion boards.
+You can also be criticized or ridiculed (flamed) if you participate in a forum, group, or discussion board.
 However, having a difference of opinion is not the only thing that instigates a flamer.
+It’s the attention.

 Why will you get flamed?

-In today’s online environment, the level of flaming, varies by venue and by topic.
-In my experience most smaller intimate groups and forums are more personal and therefore folks know each other and are more reasonable and understanding.
+In today’s online environment, the level of flaming varies by venue and by topic.
+In my experience, most smaller, intimate groups and forums are more personal, and therefore, people know each other and tend to be more reasonable and understanding.

 That’s why it is always wise to lurk when you join any new group or website.
-You want to make sure it is a good fit for why you are there.
+You want to ensure it is a good fit for the reason you are there.
 Lurking also provides the opportunity to experience the personality (and personalities) of the group before you jump in.

 Play by the Rules